kparc/kcc/README.md

 * one argument is **monadic**
 * two arguments is **dyadic**

-As you will see, the vast majority of native operators in `k` have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
+As you will see, the vast majority of native operators in 𝒌 have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.

-For example, when you used your first ever k operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received *two* operands to work on, left and right, so it was inferred to be `dyadic + plus`.
-The `monadic + flip` will be introduced later, and has entirely different semantics.
+For example, when you used your first ever 𝒌 operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received exactly *two* operands to work on, left and right, so it was inferred to be `dyadic + plus`.
+The `monadic + flip` will be introduced later, and has an entirely different meaning.

 #### projection